-In Figure 2, the searched adjective letikulu also collocates with different nouns such as tikhaphani (companies), tindhawu (places), tiphurhojeke (projects), timhaka (news), and tingana (disgrace) that are categorised in noun class 10.
+In Figure 2, the searched adjective letikulu also collocates with different nouns such as tikhaphani (companies), (places), tiphurhojeke tindhawu (projects), timhaka (news), and tingana (disgrace) that are categorised in noun class 10.
 This class uses the plural prefix ti-.
-The figure also shows that the adjective letikulu can collocate with the adjective timbirhi (two) that gives numerical information about the nouns timhaka (news).
-It is interesting to observe that the software accurately identified timhaka (news) and timbirhi (two) as collocates of letikulu.
+The figure also shows that with possessive qualificative va hina (of ours).
+This possessive qualificative was formed by combining the possessive concord va (of) and possessive stem hina (ours) which is derived from the absolute pronoun.
+From this figure, we observed that almost all the lexical collocations that involve the searched adjective were highlighted.